Publix $26 — 2 years ago

 That unyielding spirit of his was, I must admit, my torment at Abtserde, the vineyard hit hardest by the hail.
 We spent an entire day sorting and picking a single row - granted, the rows were long, but the pace was glacial.
 The true enemy, though, wasn’t the relentless sorting, but the wasps.
 Those little demons made an already grueling task even more daunting, dodging their stings as we plucked berries one by one, like selecting pearls from a troubled sea.
 What we ended up with were, quite literally, tiny gems - "caviar" berries of purity.
 By day’s end, the sight was something to behold.
 Despite the torment, the hard work was unquestionably worth it.
 The 17’ Abtserde is my wine of the vintage.

 I’ve had the 17’ Abtserde on numerous occasions but this takes the cake as the best (note to self: best to decant a young Abtserde hard).
 It is a marvel of purity and depth, with its nose evoking Meyer lemon, iodine, chalk, and flint.
 These aromas reappear on the palate with a nearly overwhelming intensity, blending piquant brightness and mineral-rich concentration.
 With more air, a floral, bittersweet herbal note very typical of the vineyard appears (smells like the place even).
 As the evening unfolded, the wine seemed to grow younger, each glass more lively than the last.
 The final sip was almost painfully austere, like drinking pure limestone, its explosive palate held together by sharp acidity and a palpable, phenolic grip.
 The finish seemed endless.
-One of my best Keller experiences this year. — a month ago
+One of my best Keller experiences this year. — 9 months ago